 C# is a fantastic programming language that combines the best parts of C++, Java, and Visual Basic all into one language.
-This first lesson briefly explores the history of programming languages and then explore the .NET framework.
+This first lesson briefly explains the history of programming languages and then showcases the .NET framework.

 Armed with some background, you will now proceed to installing the C# compiler, and then you will write, compile, and run your first C# program.
 Although you will start with a small program, it will be clear even small C# programs can be a bit tricky.
 This lesson gives you a great opportunity to practice working with the compiler, something that you will be using for the remainder of the course.

 Now that you're comfortable with compiling and running simple programs, you will shift to math.
 But you will be learning about the basic math operators that C# provides.
 And because you will need a place to save the results of your calculations, you will also learn about variables and their data types.

 This lesson is your first step into modular programming with methods.
 Methods are a helpful tool because they allow you to break up big programs into smaller, more manageable parts.
 First, you will start learning a few built-in methods that are available.
 Then you will learn how to write your own methods and call them in your program.
 Hopefully you will agree that this way of programming makes it easier to tackle large problems.

 This lesson continues building on the concept of methods.
 You will learn about methods that don't return any value, which help make your program modular.
 This lesson also covers method overloading, which can help improve the readability of your programs by reusing method names within the same code file.

 By this point in the course, you will be comfortable doing the basics of C#: working with variables, math, and methods.
 In this lesson, you will learn about the if statement and how you can use it to let the computer choose which set of statements to execute based on some condition.